jtownson/swakka/readme.md

 ### Imports and implicits

 Before reading further it's worth having a look at the code in the Petstore apps and unit tests.
-There is a V1 example that declares a simple API for posting and getting Pets and a more complex V2 example that demonstrates oAuth, api_key security and a wider array of endpoints.
+There is a V1 example that declares highlights swagger v1 concepts and a more complex V2 example that demonstrates oAuth, api_key security and a wider array of endpoints.

 Once you get a feel for those, here is a checklist of the implicit values (and other key objects) that you need to import or create.